 The best fishing line for trout fishing on small streams for newer anglers is the 6-pound Suffix Elite monofilament line, but there are times when 6-pound or 8-pound line is a better option.
 For more advanced anglers fluorocarbon and braided lines might be a better option depending on the method.

 Monofilament lines are used by most river anglers and are used by fishing guides that use multiple methods with one rod, but for specific methods such as casting lures, jig fishing, or trolling, lines like fluorocarbon lines or braided lines will have some advantages over mono.
-All lines have pros and cons to them, let’s find out what line is best for you.
+All lines have pros and cons to them, so let’s find out what line is best for you.

 The 3 Best Trout Lines

-The 3 best trout lines are Monofilament, Fluorocarbon, and Braided lines, and each one has advantages and disadvantages depending on the type of water you are fishing and the type of method that you are using.
+The three best trout lines are Monofilament, Fluorocarbon, and Braided lines, and each one has advantages and disadvantages depending on the type of water you are fishing and the type of method that you are using.

 When I am using reels that I use for multiple methods, instead of changing lines, I always prefer a premium monofilament fishing line for trout fishing which is why I often recommend mono over all other lines.